howieliang/ArUco-NUIKit/README.md

 # ArUco-NUIKit
-Toolkit for Designing Natural User Interfaces with ArUCo Library
+Toolkit for Designing Natural User Interfaces with ArUco Library